JimWhiting91/genotype_plot/README.md

 tabix -f -p vcf your_data.vcf.gz
 ```

+IMPORTANT NOTE: Currently I'd only recommend using this with biallelic SNPs, as it may not behave as expected otherwise.
+I'll look into implementing support for multiallelic VCFs in future updates.

 ### Popmap

 The popmap should be a `data.frame` object with two columns: first column = individual IDs as they appear in the VCF, and second column = population label.
 The values from column 2 are used as labels in the final plot.
 Column names are irrelevant, but the order must be column 1 for inds and column 2 for pop.
 This can either be made within R or read in from a file with `read.table()`.